 The Washington University Campus Y is a student-centered organization that provides community service opportunities in 25 student-led programs.
 Their mission is to develop ethical leaders of exemplary character by applying the principles of the YMCA of Greater St. Louis in partnership with Washington University.
 In the 2008-09 academic year, 847 students participated in 25 student-led community service programs providing 49,847 hours of service to 10,780 people locally, nationally and internationally in over 30 agencies.
 The estimated economic impact of these service programs in this year alone was $1,009,401.
 The Campus Y has been engaging Washington University students in meaningful service for almost 100 years.

-Many campus partners make the Share Our Stuff drive a success each year, including Residential Life, Quadrangle Housing, Facilities Planning and Management, Environmental Health and Safety, the Community Service Office and the Office of Government and Community Relations and Sharing With A Purpose (SWAP).
+Many campus partners make the Share Our Stuff drive a success each year, including Residential Life, Quadrangle Housing, Facilities Planning and Management, WFF, Environmental Health and Safety, the Campus Book Store, the Community Service Office and the Office of Government and Community Relations, Neighborhood Cares, and Sharing With A Purpose (SWAP).